milankl/FastFloat16s.jl/README.md

 ## Benchmarking

-`FastFloat16s.jl` is almost 20-30x faster than Julia's imbuilt `Float16` (but requires twice as much memory)
+`FastFloat16s.jl` is almost 20–30x faster than Julia's inbuilt `Float16` (but requires twice as much memory).

 ```julia
 using FastFloat16s.jl, BenchmarkTools